jmjuanes/utily/README.md

 - `algorithm`: a `string` with the algorithm to generate the checksum.
 Default is `md5`.
 - `encoding`: a `string` with the encoding.
 Default is `hex`.

+If `options` is a non-object, it will be treated as the `options.algorithm` option.

 ```javascript
 //Generate the md5 of the file